van-richard/CodingNotes/notebooks/01-commandline/commands/tar.md

-# `tar` - compress/uncompress files
+# `tar`

+`tar` creates and extracts archive files.

+## Common `tar` usage

 `tar` stands for tape archive.

-We can use the `tar` command to create, compressed, or uncompressed Archive files, and also maintain/modify them.

-Archive files are used to collect multiple data files together into a single file for easier portability and storage, or simply to compress files to use less storage space.
+Archive files collect multiple files into one file for easier portability and storage.

 Example of opening `tar` files: